xmgbautista/xmgbautista.github.io/_pages/about.md

 Economics from the University of Houston and my B.A. in Economics and in Mathematics from Brandeis University. <br>
 <br>
 My research interests are in quantitative macroeconomics, household finance, and labor economics.
-My current research focuses on modeling consumer behavior that is consistent with observed heterogeneity and quantifying how much consumption is smoothed through different channels.
+My current research focuses on modeling consumer behavior in a way that is consistent with observed heterogeneity and quantifying how much consumption is smoothed through different channels.
 </p>